Skip to main content

 - Try speech-to-text options; see "Speech-to-text tools" for suggestions.

 - Contact Accessibility Services to learn more about how to be tested for a suspected disability (e.g., dyslexia); in the case of a documented disability, please contact Accessibility Services to learn about the accommodations that are available to you.

-- If you are a student in an International Study Centre program (e.g., "English for Academic Purposes", "International Year 1", "Transfer Preparation Program", or "Pre-Master's Program"), please contact the English Language Centre (ELC) for help with your English writing skills.
-If you are a student in year three of an undergraduate program, you are welcome to contact either the ELC or the Writing Centre for assistance.
+- If you are a student in a program offered through the Global Learning and Language Centre (GLLC) (e.g., "English for Academic Purposes", "University Academic Preparation"), please contact the Global Learning and Language Centre (GLLC) for help with your English writing skills.
+If you are a student in year three of an undergraduate program, you are welcome to contact either the GLLC or the Writing Centre for assistance.
 If you're in year four of an undergraduate program, in a graduate certificate or diploma program, or enrolled in a graduate degree program, please book an appointment with the Writing Centre as we'd be pleased to assist you!

 - Contact your instructor to request a conversation to learn more about why your grades aren't as high as you expect.
 While receiving the feedback might not be easy, the conversation will identify specific skills for you to develop.
 Once you have that information, book an appointment with the Writing Centre so that we can assist you.